cosmicanant/recursive-diff/README.md

 ##### Api details: It has following two methods:

-1. **getDiff(ob1, ob2)**: getDiff will calculate the diff between 'ob1' and 'ob2' and return the diff object.
+1. **getDiff(ob1, ob2)**: getDiff would take two arguments and return their diff.
-2. **applyDiff (ob1, diff)**: applyDiff will take 'ob1' object and apply 'diff' object to transform 'ob1' into 'ob2'.
+2. **applyDiff (ob1, diff)**: applyDiff would take two arguments: 1)original object, 2)diff object and applies diff object on original object and return the resulting object.

-##### How to use recursive diff:

-You can use recursive-diff library for node and browser both in the following way.

-**Using recursive diff library in Node**: Please follow below steps for using recursive-diff library with node.
+**Using recursive diff library in Node**: First you need to install recursive diff libray into Node using  **npm install recursive-diff** and then you can use following code block.

-1. npm install recursive-diff
-2. once installed, you can use following code block

 ```
 var diff = require('recursive-diff');